Ogasawara Archipelago (Tokyo), Whale watching

 As Paul Watson has been living in France since 2023, French president Emmanuel Macron declared his support to the whales’ protector.
 While Watson is grateful for this official support, environmentalists consider the French leader is only doing a green-washing declaration, basing their criticism on his government’s anti-ecologist actions in the recent years.
 Moreover, the current political turmoils don’t really give him a chance for a real commitment to Paul Watson’s case.

-As for Paul Watson’s lawyers, they are reasonably optimistic, since they think an extradition order would go against Denmark’s own Constitution and against the European Convention on Human Rights.
+Early September, and despite the extension of Paul Watson’s detention until October 2nd, his lawyers are reasonably optimistic, since they think an extradition order would go against Denmark’s own Constitution and against the European Convention on Human Rights.
 They also have doubts on the validity of the use of an Interpol notice in this case.
 The decision of the Danish Ministry of Justice is expected on October 2, 2024.